thekordy/ticketit/README.md

 Authentication and authorization are core functions of Ticketit and that requires:

 1. Laravel authentication to be present and working ([v5.1 authentication quickstart](http://stackoverflow.com/questions/30980906/laravel-5-1-app-and-home-blade-php-missing/31018306#31018306), [v5.2 authentication quickstart](https://laravel.com/docs/5.2/authentication#authentication-quickstart))
+2. Laravel authorization to handle users access to Ticketit resources, by default Ticketit depends on [Auzo-tools](https://github.com/thekordy/auzo-tools), but you can disable this from `config/core.php` and use you own Abilities management as long as it handles Ticketit abilities configured in `config/acl.php`.

 ## Installation